RoseIntroductionAbout the Instruments

 spacer 17th-century double-fretted clavichord

 This double-fretted clavichord is based on an anonymous instrument in the Musical Instrument Museum in Leipzig.
 The compass is C/E-c3, which was standard for most of the 17th century.
 The antique has the common C/E short octave configuration in the bass, with no split sharps.
-Due to the generous spacing of the strings on the bridge, however, is was a simple matter to add one course of strings and to rearrange the key levers so that split sharps could be added to supply the low F# and G# that are needed for playing the literature from the end of the century.
+Due to the generous spacing of the strings on the bridge, however, is was a simple matter to add one course of strings and to rearrange the key levers so that split sharps could be added.
+This provides the low F# and G# that were increasingly required towards the end of the century.

 Detail of short octave